dotnet/docs-maui/docs/user-interface/controls/map.md

 - `Center` is a `Location` object that defines the center of the circle, in latitude and longitude.
 - `Radius` is a `Distance` object that defines the radius of the circle in meters, kilometers, or miles.
-- `FillColor` is a `Color` property that determines the color within the circle perimeter.
+- `FillColor` is a <xref:Microsoft.Maui.Graphics.Color> property that determines the color within the circle perimeter.

 ### Create a polygon